sapiens/DominoEventStore/README.md

 ## Usage

-Everything is done inside the `Build` function.
+Configuration is done inside the `Build` function.
 At a minimum you need to specify what db provider to use.

 ```csharp
 //create and configure the event store singleton .
 Add it as singleton to your favourite DI Container